ArchiveBox/ArchiveBox/README.md

 <hr/>
 </div>

-**ArchiveBox is a powerful internet archiving solution that works like a self-hosted Wayback Machine.** You feed it URLs of pages you want to archive, and it saves them locally in a variety of formats depending on setup and content within.
+**ArchiveBox is a powerful internet archiving solution that lets you run your very own self-hosted "Wayback Machine".**

 **You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks/history, RSS, services like Pocket/Pinboard and more.
 For a full list see <a href="#input-formats">input formats</a>.

 **It saves snapshots of the URLs you feed it in a variety of formats:** HTML, PDF, PNG screenshots, WARC, and more out-of-the-box, with a wide variety of content extracted and preserved automatically (article text, audio/video, git repos, etc.).
 See <a href="#output-formats">output formats</a> for a full list.

-At the end of the day, the goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved on your own machine.
-By saving sites in multiple, durable, long-term formats it ensures that content will be accessible and sharable for many decades to come without needing ArchiveBox or other specialized software to access it.
+The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessable formats for decades to come.

 <div align="center">
 <br/><br/>